Friendly-Robot/react-native-hyperlink-text/README.md

 </p>

 ## TODO
-Map `hyperlinks` backwards as well, meaning if the link is provided in the string and every instance of it needs to be shortened to a keyword instead, then do that as well as vice versa (which is does currently).
+Map `hyperlinks` backwards as well, meaning if the link is provided in the string so every instance of it will need to be shortened to a keyword instead, then do that as well as vice versa (which is does currently).

 ## License
 License [The MIT License](http://opensource.org/licenses/MIT)